Geek-MD/Video_Normalizer/README.md

 - The [Downloader](https://www.home-assistant.io/integrations/downloader/) integration to be installed and configured in Home Assistant
 - FFmpeg to be available in the Home Assistant environment (typically pre-installed)

-## Release Process

-This repository uses automated release creation based on the version specified in `custom_components/video_normalizer/manifest.json`.

-Releases are created with the format `vX.X.X` (e.g., `v0.2.0`) and can be triggered in two ways:
-1. **Automatically**: When changes to `manifest.json` are pushed to the main branch
-2. **Manually**: By running the "Create Release" workflow from the Actions tab

-The workflow includes the following safeguards:
-- Verifies that the version number in `manifest.json` has actually changed compared to the previous commit
-- Checks if a release with the current version already exists before creating a new one
-- Only creates a release when both conditions are met (version changed and tag doesn't exist)

 ---

 <div align="center">